pranavnt/twitter-temperance/README.md

 5. The extension is now installed!

 If there's anything that you'd like to add, feel free to create a GitHub issue or submit a PR :)

+The CSS used to remove distracting features was written entirely by @sarvasvkulpati